quynhnle135/my-website/docs/tech-blogs/notes/post_23.md

 - In discussions or decision-making processes: It’s essential not to reject ideas without substantial evidence outright.
 - Find solutions: Instead of using phrases like “We can’t do this” or “This is not possible,” employ a more constructive approach, like “We can try experimenting 1,2,3,” “How about we fix this by 1,2,3”.
 - Define the blockers: State that a task is possible but needs prioritization due to certain factors or suggest reconsidering specific aspects.

-=> You are a problem solver, not just a programer.
+&rarr; You are a problem solver, not just a programer.
 So act like one.
 People should perceive you as the fixer, not a complainer

 ## 6. Offer solutions, not just complains
 - Don’t just complain: Rather than simply voicing dissatisfaction, strive to present solutions.
 If you encounter an issue, propose ways to address it.